 Requirements for TurboFloat & TurboFloat Server

-TurboFloat works on Windows XP through Windows 10, macOS (Mac OS X), and Linux:
+TurboFloat works on Windows XP through Windows 10, macOS (Mac OS X), Linux, and BSD:

 Windows 2003 (and 2003 R2)